Unheralded German hockey team has no shortage of North American ties

 Canucks fans will remember defenceman Christian Ehrhoff, who played 789 games with six NHL teams including Vancouver.
 Defenceman Daryl Boyle, a former Brandon Wheat King, comes from Sparwood, B.C., but has been playing in Germany since 2011.

-Former Calgary Hitmen winger Brooks Marek, a Winnipeg native and Detroit sixth-round draft choice, has played in the DEL since 2013.
+Former Calgary Hitmen winger Brooks Macek, a Winnipeg native and Detroit sixth-round draft choice, has played in the DEL since 2013.
 Forward Yanic Seidenberg is Dennis' younger brother.

 Defenceman Bjorn Krupp, a former Belleville Bull, is the son of former NHL blueliner Uwe Krupp.
 Winger Gerrit Fauser played in the QMJHL for the Gatineau Olympiques.
 Centre Dominik Kahun spent two season with the Sudbury Wolves.

-Note: Note to readers: This is a corrected story.
-An earlier version had the wrong team for Rieder.